mindspore-ai/docs/docs/faq/source_en/supported_operators.md

 <font size=3>**Q: When the `Tile` module in operations executes `__infer__`, the `value` is `None`.
 Why is the value lost?**</font>

 A: The `multiples input` of the `Tile` operator must be a constant.
 (The value cannot directly or indirectly come from the input of the graph.)
 Otherwise, the `None` data will be obtained during graph composition because the graph input is transferred only during graph execution and the input data cannot be obtained during graph composition.
-For details, see "Other Constraints" in the [Constraints on Network Construction](https://www.mindspore.cn/doc/note/en/master/constraints_on_network_construction.html).

 <br/>